LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ### Taking this a step further

-Alternative features that can be implemented to improve/enhance the algorihtm.
+Alternative features that can be implemented to improve/enhance the algorithm.
 Serving as inspiration to the reader as well as a list for myself to implement outside of what the 7 weeks of school work allowed me to do
 - **Using a ray-tracer to get radiance values**<br>
 	Currently we generate a cubemap per probe and sample the radiance as a pixel in the texture.
 We could also spawn some 	rays per probe and use these radiance values to compute the harmonics.This process is very similair to what Nvidia 	uses in their real-time hardware accelerated ray-tracing  global illumination algorithm[[2]](#source2)